 With the planned date for leaving the EU fast approaching, speculation is heightened over what the final outcome will be - deal or no deal.
 Whatever happens come 29 March, businesses will be focused on preparing as much as possible for different scenarios

-As the process of Brexit gathers pace, so does the debate.
 Over the last few months we have seen a greater speculation around the impact of the vote to leave the EU on not only the UK economy and politics but also the rest of the EU.
 What will it mean for EU imports into the UK?
 Is there a wider impact to predicted changes in equity prices in the banking sector?
+What will it mean for different sectors in terms of regulatory change?
 And how will it affect the negotiation of international free trade deals?

 We have produced a short note which looks at what businesses can do to get ready for the changes ahead.

-Our Gowling WLG experts have been among the first to comment in the media on every major Brexit milestone.
+Gowling WLG's experts have been among the first to comment in the media on every major Brexit milestone.
 Subsequently, we are playing a regular part in the conversation of how the UK is moving towards exiting the EU.